ZhanLiang06/DE_malay_news/ONE FOR ALL MANUAL.md

 - local repo (the folders inside your computer linux)
 - remote repo (the folders you see on github website) Your linux main and branch in your PC will not automatically update to the most recent commit from this website (if you no perform fetch and pull at your linux environment)

+### Note: Everytime you working on the project, make sure you are on your branch, use `git branch` to see which branch are you currently in